Congratulations—you’ve successfully launched your business!

 - Start establishing a cash reserve to account for emergencies or unplanned setbacks

-- Get—and use—an accounting system (here at Palo Alto Software, we recommend QuickBooks Online)
+- Get—and use—an accounting system (here at Palo Alto Software, we recommend QuickBooks or Xero)

 3. Networking and customers

 Your first year in business is the time where you really begin to embed yourself as a fixture in your industry and your local community.
 It’s also a time to turn your attention to your existing customers, and learn from their feedback.

 - Build your professional network to generate partnerships and co-branding opportunities

 - Find a mentor, an advisor, or a consultant